Handicap - FAQs

 Q: Where would I get my membership card from?

-If you are on your club roster as of January 1, 2013, your membership card, 2013 Southern California Golf Association Directory of Golf and the January/February issue of FORE Magazine will be mailed directly to your home.
-Members added after January 1 will pick up their membership cards, Directory and FORE Magazine from their clubs.
+If you are on your club roster as of Jan.
+1, 2014, your membership card and the Winter issue of FORE Magazine will be mailed directly to your home.
+Members added after Jan.
+1 will pick up their membership packet from their clubs.
 Make sure your club has your current and correct mailing address.

 Q: I just joined a club and already have 18-hole scores in my score file but my file still shows NH.
 What's happening?